DIY Fabric Birdcage Decoration For Spring

 How to make a fabric birdcage

-- Firstly you need to make your birdcage frame.
-Take your coat hangers and cut them with wire cutters in the two places shown in the picture below.
+Making The Wire Frame1.
+Firstly you need to make the birdcage frame.
+Take the wire coat hangers and cut them with wire cutters in the two places shown in the picture below.

 Now your frame is ready to cover in fabric.

 Covering The Frame In Fabric1.
 Firstly, tear the fabric into strips about 3cm wide. tearing gives a better effect than cutting.
 With a brush paste the wrong side of the fabric with glue and then wrap it around the wire frame overlapping as you go.
 Continue until the whole fabric birdhouse frame is covered.

 2. Next, cover whatever you are using for the base in fabric and stick this to the bottom of your cage.
 This is relatively easy to do as you are sticking fabric to fabric.

 3. Finally, the fabric birdcage is almost finished.
 All you need is to hang a twig from the frame with some twine to make a perch and add your bird.